doctor-g/preproduction_Sp24/course_plan.md

 > prototype videogame ideas in order to discover practicable concepts.
 Form
 > multidisciplinary teams to build a publicly showcased vertical slice.

-This is the first course in a three-course capstone experience for students in the Game Design & Development Concentration.
-At the end of the class, you and your teammates will pitch a game to a board of industry professionals.
-This pitch will consist of a vertical slice, a game design macro, and a schedule.
-Projects approved by the board will be moved into production next academic year, at the end of which time, they will be published to Steam.

 ## Commitment